Infant of Prague/Mary on the moon

 Message from Saint Teresa

 15 October 2024 was the Feast Day of Saint Teresa of Jesus, who is also known as Saint Teresa of Avila.
-To this great saint, first female doctor of the Church, I am exceedingly close.
-In fact, about 3.5 years before this time of writing, I was, via Saint Teresa, brought to a much higher level of faith that has, over these past years, proven to be a correct comprehension of God.
-Thereby, that greater faith has endured and will surely continue to endure and grow.
-To return to that mid-October day, in the sacristy of my local church of Saint Teresa of Jesus, I received a personal, individual blessing from my local bishop (His Excellency, Bishop Gianmarco Busca, President of Liturgy of the Italian Bishops’ Conference).
+(To this great saint, first female doctor of the Church, I am exceedingly close.
+In fact, about 3.5 years before this time of writing, I was, via Saint Teresa, brought to a much higher level of faith that has, over these past years, proven to be a correct comprehension of God.)
+On that mid-October day, in the sacristy of my local church of Saint Teresa of Jesus, I received a personal, individual blessing from my local bishop (His Excellency, Bishop Gianmarco Busca, President of Liturgy of the Italian Bishops’ Conference).
 Then, at home, five-days later, on Sunday, 20 October, I perceived a heavenly message from the soul of Saint Teresa of Jesus.
 I was graced with the divine communication while I stared at a pictured Infant Jesus of Prague icon alongside a photo of an Infant Jesus of Prague Chaplet (which has 12 beads in a circle, followed by 3 beads in a line).
 At that wondrous moment, Saint Teresa explained to me a hidden usage of the Infant of Prague Chaplet (which was graced to us through the Venerable Sister Margaret of the Blessed Sacrament): The chaplet’s beads are to be used by women who want to conceive a baby boy!

 Saint Teresa said that the first bead, of the circle, is counted on the first day of a woman’s monthly cycle (on average, 28 days).
 Then, for 12 days including that first, that woman is not to have intercourse with her husband.
 Those 12 days are represented by such a woman counting all of the circle’s 12 beads.
 After that, the woman can start to have intercourse on the 13th day, which is signified by the 13th bead (the first bead in the row of three beads outside the circle).